 You have the whole day to explore the capital of New Zealand.
 Some of the free activities include the Te Papa Museum, walking the trails up Mt Victoria, exploring the Botanic Garden, checking out the art on the Wellington Waterfront and much more that we list in the 21 Free & Cheap Things to Do in Wellington.

 An activity worth doing, if you have a little budget to spare, is Zealandia Ecosanctuary.
-Admission is under NZ$20 and gives you access to a predator-free reserve where New Zealand’s weird and wonderful birds thrive.
-Spot them as you’re walking the network of trails and learn more about the New Zealand eco-system at the extremely informative museum.
+Admission is just over NZ$20 and gives you access to a predator-free reserve where New Zealand’s weird and wonderful birds thrive.
+Spot them as you’re walking the network of trails and learn more about the New Zealand ecosystem at the extremely informative museum.

 And if that’s not your thing, check out our One Day in Wellington: City Walking Tour Itinerary for things to do on the cheap.